~ a short story

 Olivar simply nodded, sighing himself.
 There it is.
 Sooner you come to terms with it, the better, Olivar thought.
 Our life’s work is before us, son, ready to consummated.

 “It’s true.
 We haven’t identified a Master in some time, let alone dealt with one,” Olivar brought his hands back together, steepling his fingers in familiar contemplation.
-“We’ve toiled with the last bastions of their consanguinity, hunted the kindred, the outsiders, hounded broodmothers, meddled with ghasts, hawked the last of the spectres.
-It’s been enough but…” Olivar looked up to Luc.
+“We’ve toiled with the last bastions of Consanguinity… blasted church spread like wildfire throughout the Marches.
+We’ve hunted the kindred, throughout.
+The outsiders, too.
+Hounded broodmothers, meddled with ghasts, hawked the last of the spectres.
+It’s been good work.
+Enough for the late stages.
+But…” Olivar looked up to Luc.
 The young warrior was still away, in mind and in eye.

 Olivar continued when Luc gave him nothing.

 “And we both know you are the only one that can end it.
-You deserve it.”
-Olivar reasoned confidently.
+You deserve it.
+They deserve your blade!”
+Olivar proclaimed confidently.

 There was an interminable silence between the two men.

 Olivar stared at him for a spell, scrutinizing his apprentice that had long since surpassed him.
 He slowly nodded.
-“I understand son.
+“I understand, son.
 It’s difficult.
 To comprehend, to get to the bottom of.
+I never suspected you’d tire of it.
 When you devote yourself to something, it becomes your identity, the action becomes a part of you.
 And this part of you, well, doesn’t want it to end because then it cannot itself go on existing.
-I don’t doubt your commitment to the righteous path, and this type of feeling is entirely logical now.
+I don’t doubt your commitment to the righteous path.
+This loss even amidst triumph… this type of feeling is entirely logical now.
 I simply ask you to follow your heart, let it flow you towards this destiny.”